lanl/LaGriT/docs/pages/docs/commands/PSET.md

 <b>pset</b>/pset_name/<b>geom / rtp</b> /ifirst,ilast,istride/ r1,t1,p1 / r2/t2/p2/ xcen,ycen,zcen
 </pre>
+forms a pset from all points inside a geometric shape as defined in the following options:

 -  **xyz** forms a pset from all points inside a box whose corners are xl,yl,zl and xu,yu,zu relative to the geometry center at xc,yc,zc.